Keith Self

-Keith Alan Self (born March 20, 1953) is an American politician and former county judge who is the United States representative for Texas's 3rd congressional district.
+Keith Alan Self (born March 20, 1953) is an American politician, military veteran, and former judge who has been the United States representative for Texas's 3rd congressional district since 2023.
+He is a member of the Republican Party.
+From 2007 until 2018, he was the county judge for Collin County.

 Early life and education

 Self was born in 1953 at a military hospital in Philadelphia and graduated from Tascosa High School in Amarillo, Texas.
 He earned a Bachelor of Science degree in engineering from the United States Military Academy in 1975.